cds-snc/covid-alert-server/README.md

 [_Exposure Configuration_](https://developer.apple.com/documentation/exposurenotification/enexposureconfiguration),
 used to determine the risk of a given exposure, is also retrieved from the `key-retieval` server.
-A JSON document describing the current exposure configuration for a given region is availble at the path `/exposure-configuration/<region>.json`, e.g. for Ontario (region `ON`):
+A JSON document describing the current exposure configuration for a given region is available at the path `/exposure-configuration/<region>.json`, e.g. for Ontario (region `ON`):

 ```sh